lake-wg/edhoc/draft-ietf-lake-edhoc.md

 After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_out.
 While the Initiator can securely send protected application data, the Initiator SHOULD NOT persistently store the keying material PRK_out until the Initiator has verified an OSCORE message or message_4 from the Responder.
 After verifying message_3, the Responder is assured that an honest Initiator has computed the key PRK_out.
 The Responder can securely derive and store the keying material PRK_out, and send protected application data.

 External authorization data sent in message_1 (EAD_1) or message_2 (EAD_2) should be considered unprotected by EDHOC, see {{unprot-data}}.
 EAD_2 is encrypted but the Responder has not yet authenticated the Initiator.
 External authorization data sent in message_3 (EAD_3) or message_4 (EAD_4) is protected between Initiator and Responder by the protocol, but note that EAD fields may be used by the application before the message verification is completed, see {{AD}}.
+Designing a secure mechanism that uses EAD is not necessarily straightforward.
+This document only provides the EAD transport mechanism, but the problem of agreeing on the surrounding context and the meaning of the information passed to and from the application remains.
+Any new uses of EAD should be subject to careful review.

 Key compromise impersonation (KCI): In EDHOC authenticated with signature keys, EDHOC provides KCI protection against an attacker having access to the long-term key or the ephemeral secret key.
 With static Diffie-Hellman key authentication, KCI protection would be provided against an attacker having access to the long-term Diffie-Hellman key, but not to an attacker having access to the ephemeral secret key.
 Note that the term KCI has typically been used for compromise of long-term keys, and that an attacker with access to the ephemeral secret key can only attack that specific session.